sqlparser/gspHome/_posts/2020-02-19-texpression-acceptChildren.md

+---
+layout: post
+title: "TExpression and acceptChildren"
+categories:
+  - gsp-api
+---

 User should be careful When use acceptChildren() method in the `public void preVisit(TExpression node) ` or `public void postVisit(TExpression node) ` method of  your customzied visitor class that extends TParseTreeVisitor.

 ```csharp
 class TreeVisitor extends TParseTreeVisitor {